World map as barcode

 • Accreditation of awards designed and delivered by partners, with no access to University of Plymouth resources or systems.
 This is commonly used with specialist or niche providers and large scale or long-standing higher education delivery institutions.

-The University provides a typology for these arrangements, which you're advised to consider as a basis for pursuing any collaborative venture.
+The University provides a taxonomy for these arrangements, which you're advised to consider as a basis for pursuing any collaborative venture.

 First steps

-We've designed the initial enquiry template to help you, as a potential partner, identify institutional compatibility with the University.
+We've designed the initial enquiry form to help you, as a potential partner, identify institutional compatibility with the University.
 It provides an outline of the type of evidence we'd use to assess and prioritise potential partnership development.
-The document is are required to allow a range of staff to consider your initial proposal.
-To request a copy of the initial enquiry template, please email articulations@plymouth.ac.uk
+The document is required to allow a range of staff to consider your initial proposal.
+Please download and complete the form (PDF), then send it to articulations@plymouth.ac.uk.

 When you contact us about a potential partnership, it'd be helpful if you outlined a narrative and supporting documentation indicating: